plexus/chestnut/README.md

 **Getting value out of Chestnut?
 Consider making [a small donation](https://patreon.com/plexus).**

-Chestnut is a Leiningen template for a Clojure/ClojureScript app based on Om, Reagent, or Rum, featuring a great dev setup, and easy deployment.

-For smooth development you get instant reloading of Clojure, ClojureScript, and CSS.
-A browser-connected REPL is also included.
+Chestnut is a Clojure/ClojureScript application template.
+It takes the pain out of getting a working ClojureScript setup with live reloading plus a browser connected REPL.

+It provides a solid default configuration for a REPL driven workflow, a ClojureScript setup with separate dev/prod/test builds, Figwheel integration, and a basic setup for running CLJ and CLJS unit tests.
+It provides a basic web backend setup with Compojure, and a frontend based on one of the React wrappers (your choice of Om, Reagent, Rum, re-frame, or Vanilla JS).
+It works out of the box on popular cloud providers like Heroku.

+While Chestnut it's quite "complete" in a sense, it also tries to be minimal.
+Boilerplate code is kept to a minimum, and there is only just enough structure to get you started.
+How you build and structure your app from there is up to you.

+Chestnut should appeal to beginners because it allows you to get started quickly and with minimal baggage, it should appeal to more seasoned developers because it provides all the "obvious" configuration for a comfortable setup, without being so opinionated that it becomes a straight jacket.

 For deployment you get uberjar support, meaning you can get all your code compiled, optimized, and packaged in a single executable JAR file.
 It also contains the necessary artifacts to work on Heroku out of the box.

 **Need help?** Ask [on the mailing list](http://clojureverse.org/c/chestnut) (issues on GitHub are for bugs.
 Feature requests can be done either on the